JessicaMoreschi/Spit-it-Out/README.md

   <li>

 <b>Preload sentences</b><br>
-• challenge:
-– Load all the sentences that users have left in the canvas (the challenge was to store them in a server storage to preserve them)
-• how we solved it:
-We solved it using the Firebase server:
+As first thing, it had been necessary to undesrtand how to preserve all the sentences that users have left in the canvas.
+Therefore, it was necessary to store the data given by the users on a server.
+The solution?
+Use "**Firebase** server".
+Firebase is a Google's platfrom that helps to develop apps in a high-quality way; it has a lot of interesting functions, such as the possibility to store data given by users and control them (for example, you can delete or modify them). <br>
-–The gotData() function is called in the setup() with the  texts.once("value", gotData) function, which provides the access to the Firebase storage.
-–For each element ("keys") of the database array, it creates a new "agent"(sentence that will appear in the canvas) with defined parameters for the Agent constructor (mouse position, personalized colour, text and font size) picked from the Firebase storage.
+That's how it was introduced in the code: the  function **gotData()** is called in the **setup()** with the function **texts.once("value", gotData)**, which provides the access to the Firebase storage.
+Then, For each element (called "**keys**") of the database array, it creates a new "agent" (sentence that will appear in the canvas) with defined parameters for Agent constructor (mouse position, personalized colour, text and font size) picked from Firebase's storage.

   </li>

   <li>

 <b>Update sentences</b> <br>
+• challenge:
+– when a user adds his own sentence, it must be seen from everyone in real time.
+– All the database must be constantly checked, but only the last element of the array must be loaded on change.
+• how we solved it:
 –The function texts.on("value", updateData) provides a constant check of the firebase database: each time it changes, it fires the updateData() function.
 – The updateData() function is the same of the previous gotData(): the difference is that it creates a new "agent" only for the last element of the firebase database array.
 (it means that each time a new sentence is stored, it will appear on the canvas of everyone).

   </li>

   <li>